“Prevention through education.”

 Local Business Pre-Incident Planning

 To increase our readiness for possible emergency incidents in the community, we are asking businesses throughout the community to develop pre-fire incident plans.
 The purpose of these plans is to record information about the businesses in advance so that firefighters will know the best way to extinguish a fire in a particular building or handle other emergency situations.
 These surveys will be developed into comprehensive plans that in advance inform firefighters of areas of a building that are vital to a business and its ability to function as well as the building’s construction, the location of hazardous materials and the building’s floor plan.
-You will find an example of our self-help Pre-Incident Plan in the file download section of the WVFC website.
-If you have further questions, please contact Fire Prevention.
+If you have further questions, please contact us.